searchingforlife/nginx-substitution/README.md

 * Open [http://localhost:8080/](http://localhost:8080/)

-Inspecting browser console output as well as the actual HTML output in dev tools, we can see that only the first script gets added/injected.
+Inspecting browser console output as well as the actual HTML output in dev tools, we can see that both scripts get injected.